v4v-info/v4v-info.github.io/_pieces/way-of-life.md

 weight: 3
 ---

-Value-for-value is more than a monetization scheme; it's a lifestyle.
+Value4Value is more than a monetization scheme; it's a lifestyle.
 It's a mindset of abundance and fairness, a new way of looking at value—value in general, but digital value in particular.